 Blood and platelets can't be manufactured.
 They come only from people.
 Donated blood and platelets save the lives of patients who are injured, undergoing surgery, or have diseases that cause low blood counts.
 Their lives depend on the generosity of other people.
 By donating you can save someone's child, sibling, spouse, parent, grandparent, or friend.

-In the U.S., 38% of Americans are eligible to donate blood but fewer than 4% actually do.
+38% of Americans are eligible to donate blood, but fewer than 4% actually do.
 Similar problems affect the U.K. and other countries.
 Blood donations are critical in every cultural community.
-Lives would be saved if more people donated and fewer people found excuses not to.
+More lives would be saved if more people donated and fewer people found excuses not to.

 - Facts about blood